 Management Of Natural Light & Solar Heat Gain

-Balanced or smart façade will have enough light levels (300 – 500lux).
+Balanced or smart façade will have enough light levels (300 – 500).
 This will be effective in resisting the solar heat gain, spots Varghese.
-We need to address this contradiction carefully to enjoy both the conditions.
-New generation of glasses are smart glasses that provide 35 to 50% light transmission and are capable of resisting the total heat gain effectively.
+We need to address this contradiction carefully to enjoy both conditions.
+A new generation of glasses are smart glasses that provide 35 to 50% light transmission and are capable of resisting the total heat gain effectively.

 Reflective glass, also known as solar control glass, reduces heat gain and glare from the exterior and allows optimum VLT to the interior.
 It facilitates energy savings through reduction in interior solar heat gain and HVAC, and air-conditioning costs, explains Khanna.